Marco Simoncelli: Early career

-Marco Simoncelli was born in Cattolica but grew up and lived in Coriano with his family since childhood.
+Simoncelli was born in Cattolica but grew up and lived in Coriano with his family since childhood.
 He started racing minibikes at the age of seven in his hometown of Coriano, moving on to the Italian Minimoto Championship in 1996 at the early age of nine.
 He won the Italian Minimoto Championship in 1999 and 2000 while also became the runner-up in the 2000 European Minimoto Championship.
 The following year, he stepped up to the Italian 125cc Championship and he won the title in his rookie year.
 In 2002, he competed and won the European 125cc Championship.

 125cc World Championship

 After a successful European 125cc campaign, in August 2002, Simoncelli made his first Grand Prix appearance with Matteoni Racing, replacing Czech rider Jaroslav Huleš who stepped up to the 250cc class.
 Simoncelli, riding an Aprilia bike with the number 37, managed to finish in 27th place in his first race at Brno.
 In the following race at Estoril, he scored his first championship points by finishing in 13th place.
 However, he failed to score any points in the next four races and finished the season with three points from six races.

-He continued with the Matteoni Racing Team for his first full season in 2003.
+Simoncelli continued with the Matteoni Racing Team for his first full season in 2003.
 That season, he also started to use the iconic number 58 on his bike.
 He managed to score points in six races with a best result of fourth at Valencia, the last race of the season.
 Overall, he scored 31 points and ranked 21st in the final championship standings.

 In the 2004 season, Simoncelli switched to WorldwideRace team under the name of Rauch Bravo, which also run an Aprilia bike.
 In the second race of the season at Jerez, Simoncelli recorded his first pole position.
 In the race, which was held in wet conditions, Simoncelli was in second place when race leader Casey Stoner crashed out with three laps remaining, handing Simoncelli his first victory.
 However, the victory was his only podium finish for the season.
 He managed to score points in seven other races with a best result of sixth.
 He ended in 11th place in the final standings with 79 points.

 Simoncelli continued to ride for WorldwideRace in 2005, this time under the Nocable.it Race banner.
 In the opening race at Jerez, he qualified first and then won the race for his second successive win at Jerez.
 Despite failing to add another win that season, Simoncelli finished on the podium on five other occasions.
 His consistency earned him 177 points and a fifth place in the final standings.